-Welcome to my website!
-Since you are viewing this page you either googled me and ended up here, you knew this URL, or you are just browsing through my site after following a direct link to one of my posts.
-In any case: welcome!
+Hi, my name is Paolo Provinciali, and this is my blog.
+Since you are reading this page, either you googled me and ended up here, or you browsed through my site after following a link to one of my posts.
+In any case, welcome!